Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 - `t`: List the contents of the archive.
 - `x`: Extract the files from the archive.
 - `d`: Delete the files from the archive.

+## What is CDNs?

+A Content Delivery Network (CDN) is a geographically distributed network of servers that work together to deliver web content
+(e.g., images, videos, CSS, JavaScript) to users more efficiently.
+The primary goal is to reduce latency, improve load times, and decrease bandwidth consumption by serving content from servers closest to the end user.

+The CDN works by caching content on multiple servers located in various geographic locations.
+When a user requests content, the CDN routes the request to the nearest server, which reduces the distance the data has to travel.

 ## What are SOP and CORS?

 SOP is an abbreviation for Same-Origin Policy.